Signal from Structure: Exploiting Submodular Upper Bounds in Generative Flow Networks

 \subsection{Data Efficiency}

 A fair question is whether \subo{} covers more of the terminating state space $\mathcal{X}$ per query to the reward function than classical GFNs.
-First, we note that GFN policies are highly entropic, roughly approaching a uniform distribution at initialization and during early training~\citep{shenUnderstandingImprovingGFlowNet2023}.
-Additionally, it is often the case that trajectories are collected by a mixture of the learned policy $P_F$ and a uniform distribution (e.g. $\epsilon$-greedy)~\citep{shenUnderstandingImprovingGFlowNet2023}.
-As such, Assumption~\ref{ass:uniform_pf} (and thus Corollary~\ref{cor:coverage}) are expected to hold on such GFN-sampled trajectories.

 Recall that learning signals in classical GFNs~\cite{bengioGFlowNetFoundations2023} are typically limited to rewards queried at terminating states, whereas \subo{} can also query rewards at intermediate states.
 Assuming \subo{} observes a total of $mC$ rewards in $m$ trajectories, as a result of observing intermediate rewards, then a classical GFN could observe up to $mC$ terminating states and their rewards in the same number of queries to the reward function.
 As Corollary~\ref{cor:coverage} highlights, a key quantity for the coverage $\kappa(m)$ is the ratio between the cardinality constraint $C$ and the number of available actions $N$.

-Figure~\ref{fig:ratios} displays the relationship between $C/N$ and the ratio $\kappa(m)/mC$ for different number of trajectories $m$.
+Figure~\ref{fig:ratios} displays the relationship between $C/N$ and the ratio $\kappa(m)/mC$ for different number of trajectories $m$ for \subo{} with a uniform data collection policy.
 All points above the black dashed line are situations where using \subo{} is worthwhile, as the $mC$ queries to $R$ allow it to cover more than $mC$ terminating states using upper bounds. \textbf{In most scenarios of interest, where $C \ll N$, submodular upper bounds are data-efficient, covering a large portion of $\mathcal{X}$ with relatively few queries to $R$.}

-This is in stark contrast to classical GFN training where there is a 1-to-1 ratio (one query to $R$ gives learning signal on a single $x \in \mathcal{X}$).
-In other words, in proportion, \subo{} turns a single query to the reward function at an intermediate state into multiple learning signals over the terminating states $\mathcal{X}$ via the upper bounds.
+This is in stark contrast to classical GFN training where one query to $R$ gives learning signal on a single $x \in \mathcal{X}$.
+In proportion, \subo{} turns a single query to the reward function at an intermediate state into multiple learning signals over the terminating states $\mathcal{X}$ via the upper bounds.